LaunchCodeEducation/lchs/src/chapters/strings/string-conditionals.rst

 It is often helpful to examine a character and test whether it is upper- or lowercase, or whether it is a character or a digit.

-We can use bracket notation and string methods inside a boolean expression to check if a string meets a certain condition.
+We can use bracket notation and string methods inside a :ref:`boolean expression <boolean-expression>` to check if a string meets a certain condition.

-.. todo:: Insert internal book link to the boolean expression section.

 Checking Type
 -------------